Kat Gabrielle

 I’m a strategist, researcher and communications specialist.
 I help businesses articulate their cultural positioning and connect meaningfully with their audience.
 I also write.

-I ran a boutique marketing and comms agency in Melbourne, Australia from 2012 - 2020, affording me excellent experience in running teams, setting up frameworks to facilitate campaign and content success.
+From 2012 - 2020, I ran a boutique marketing and comms agency in Melbourne, Australia affording me excellent experience in running teams, setting up frameworks to facilitate campaigns and content.
 Since moving overseas, I’ve built Special Projects, a consultancy focused on market and consumer research, cultural insights, semiotic analysis and strategy.

 Q What steps did you take to get to where you are now?

-I majored in Creative Writing and Linguistics at the University of Melbourne, which sparked an enduring interest in semiotics, signs and symbology.
+I started out as a major in Creative Writing and Linguistics at the University of Melbourne, which sparked an enduring interest in semiotics, signs and symbology.
 I went on to complete a Master’s in Advertising and Marketing at RMIT, with a final semester at the University of Maryland in Baltimore.
 During this time, I interned with several agencies and learnt the ropes of the ad world.
-I began my career as a copywriter and quickly found my flow in strategy—though I still love to do both.
+I began my career as a copywriter and quickly found my flow in strategy, though I still love to do both.

 Q How do you stand out in your field?

-Beyond that, I’m fun to work with, largely owing to truly enjoying what I do and bringing enthusiasm and curiosity to all projects I work on.
+I’m fun to work with, largely owing to the fact that I truly enjoy what I do.
+I bring enthusiasm and curiosity to all projects, and I firmly believe there's no one-size-fits-all strategy.

 Q What are you working on right now?

-I’m building out the Special Projects studio and working with three other whip-smart strategists to research (ethnographic and qual) consumer beliefs in our ‘Post-Trust’ economy (watch this space).
+I’m building out the Special Projects studio and working with three other whip-smart strategists to research consumer beliefs in our ‘Post-Trust’ economy (watch this space).

 Q What’s your style?